tags-drive/tags-drive/README.md

 # Tags Drive

 **Tags Drive** is an open source standalone cloud drive.
-The main feature of **Tags Drive** is that files have flat structure (there's no folders).
+The main feature of **Tags Drive** is no folders.
 Instead, every file has a tag (or tags).

 ## Wiki

 There's a [wiki document](WIKI.md).

-## Why should I prefer Tags Drive to other cloud drives
+## Why I should prefer Tags Drive to other cloud drives

 For example, you want to save an image of a cat.
 You can save it into folder `cats` or into folder `cute`.
 Of course, you may keeps 2 equal files, but it would be better to use tags system.
-So, you just need to add tags `cats` and `cute` to the photo.
+So, you just should to add tags `cat` and `cute` to the photo.

 ## Installing